Last updated on April 8, 2023

 A considerable number of people, both young and old, would not sit next to me on the bus.
 You’d think I had two heads!
 Here’s a typical scenario: the bus is packed to the brim.
 Someone walks in, sees the seat next to me, looks me up and down, and then scurries to the back of the bus.
 You would think I had three eyes!
-If I got a dollar each time this happened, I would be a thousandaire!
+If I got a dollar each time that sort of thing happened, I would be a thousandaire!

 In another bus incident, Fola and I boarded a shuttle to drive up to El Escorial, a monastery right outside of Madrid.
 When we got on, Fola asked the driver if he was going to the monastery just to be sure.
 The driver ignored him, pretending he hadn’t heard the question.
 I then repeated the question, but he just frowned, shrugged his shoulders, and murmured something under his breath.
 This is a hallmark of racism in Spain: being as rude and unhelpful as possible!

 Blackface is a tradition

 Spaniards don’t see anything wrong with blackface.
 During Christmas, Los Reyes Magos (the three wise men) are the star of the show.
 Forget Papa Noel (Santa Claus).
 Balthazar, one of the three wise men, is an Arab but for some reason Spaniards think he’s black.
 Every Christmas, Spanish men in every corner of the country put on blackface to portray Balthazar.

 On a popular TV show, Tu Cara Me Suena (Your Face Looks Familiar), Spanish celebrities regularly dress up as black artists and perform their hit songs in front of judges.
 It’s like The Voice, Blackface style.
 I watched impersonations of Ne-Yo, Stevie Wonder, and Celia Cruz.
-They were beyond cringe-worthy!
+My gosh, they were beyond cringe-worthy!

 The reasons Spaniards often give for using Blackface are: